Advisory Board

 Eli Lipmen, Executive Director, Move LA

-Eli joined the Move LA staff in August 2017 after working on the successful Measure M campaign in 2016.
-Eli was appointed Executive Director in 2022, having previously served on the Leadership Board for over six years.
-Eli has dedicated his life’s work to social change, from hunger to human rights to climate change to affordable housing.
-As a board member of ClimatePlan and co-chair of the South Los Angeles Transit Empowerment Zone (SLATE-Z) Transit Work Group, he is leading efforts in Los Angeles and across California to create more equitable public transportation.
-As one of five proponents of Measure ULA, Eli led the campaign for funding for affordable housing and tenant protections in the City of Los Angeles.
-Eli led Move LA’s campaign to successfully make LA Metro's ‘GoPass’ program permanent, providing fare-free transit for 1.3 million K-12 and community college students in LA County.
+Eli joined the Move LA staff in August 2017 after serving on the Leadership Board for over six years and working on the successful Measure M campaign in 2016.
+Eli was appointed Executive Director in 2022 and is leading efforts in Los Angeles and across California to create more equitable public transportation.
+Under Eli’s leadership, Move LA successfully advocated for LA Metro's ‘GoPass’ program to be made permanent, providing fare-free transit for 1.3 million K-12 and community college students in LA County and over $40 billion in rail projects across LA County.
+In partnership with the UCLA Luskin School, Eli’s research on bus shelters in Los Angeles County led to the largest investment in bus infrastructure in the county’s history.
 He was honored by the TransitCenter for organizing national advocacy to achieve a more equitable Bipartisan Infrastructure Law, the largest national investment in the public transportation system ever.
 Eli is a graduate of the University of Pennsylvania, the University of Southern California’s Annenberg School for Communications, the London School of Economics & Political Science, and the Coro Lead SoCal Fellowship program.
 Eli’s family of five lives in the City of Los Angeles, where they love to walk, bike, and ride public transit.

 Sofia Rafikova, Policy Advocate, Coalition for Clean Air